oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 * `oc2/cmd/device/zulu`

-Additional examples of publishing exchanges can be found in [Appendix A](#appendix-a-message-examples).
+Additional examples of publishing exchanges can be found in [Appendix E](#appendix-e-examples).

----

-> **NOTE** (from Duncan Sparrell on Slack):  I think a lot of this depends on our model of APs within a ‘device’ (which may be in a ‘device’) and what operates at which level (AP/ inner device/outer device) which we haven’t discussed much.
-And I think that discussion depend on the ‘lots of little atomic APs’ or ‘fewer compound APs with optional pieceparts’ (which BTW I’ll argue is just the lots of little atomic with an added layer).
-I think the pub/sub discussion “informs” the atomic/compound AP discussion but I also think reality of todays tech informs the discussion and we should look at how real world products work today

 ## 2.3 Subscriptions Options

-For each `Topic Filter` in the SUBSCRIBE control packet the Client specifies a set of `Subscription Options` (section 3.8.3.1).
+For each `Topic Filter` in the SUBSCRIBE control packet the Client specifies a set of `Subscription Options` ([MQTT-V5.0](#mqtt-v50) specification section 3.8.3.1).
 The available options are:

 * `Maximum QoS`: the maximum QoS level at which the Server can send Application Messages to the Client
 * `No Local`: controls whether messages the Client publishes to this topic are published back to them